Creating and Using Widgets

 }

-In the comments, you should always write what kind of variable / data structure the signal is carrying
+In the comments, you should always declare what kind of variable / data structure the signal is carrying

 Initialize State